What is happening to press freedom?

-Last year; 124 journalists were killed — the highest number ever recorded.
+Last year; 124 journalists were killed - the highest number ever recorded.
 Many of those deaths occurred during Israel’s genocide in Gaza, where journalists have been targeted at an unprecedented scale.
-Around the world, journalists are being silenced through violence, imprisonment and censorship.

 Journalists are often the first to be targeted, because they are the first to warn us when freedoms are under threat.
-Once their voices are silenced, the path is cleared to go after protestors — without oversight, without exposure, without consequence.
+Once their voices are silenced, the path is cleared to go after protestors - without oversight, without exposure, without consequence.

 We cannot remain silent.
 By doing nothing, we are complicit.
 Defend press freedom, before it’s too late.

-How does this affect our work?
+How is this issue reflected in our work?

 Our Right To Protest In The UK